douglasgreen/outlines/society/philosophy/books.en.md

 responsibility that comes with freedom.
 Through concepts like nothingness, bad faith, and the duality of being, Sartre provides a framework for understanding human consciousness and the pursuit of meaning in a seemingly meaningless world.

+### "Existentialism is a Humanism" (1946)

+Jean-Paul Sartre's "Existentialism is a Humanism" is a philosophical work that aims to clarify and defend existentialism against various criticisms.
+Sartre delivered this as a lecture in 1945, and it was later published in 1946.
+The work is both an introduction to existentialist philosophy and a response to its critics.

+#### Key Points

+1. **Existence Precedes Essence**: Sartre's central thesis is that "existence precedes essence."
+   This means that humans first exist without any predetermined purpose or essence and only later define themselves through their actions.
+Unlike objects, which are created with a specific purpose in mind, humans must create their own values and meanings.

+2. **Freedom and Responsibility**: Sartre emphasizes the radical freedom of individuals to make choices.
+With this freedom comes the responsibility for one's actions.
+He argues that people are "condemned to be free," meaning they must take responsibility for their choices without relying on any predetermined moral codes or divine guidance.

+3. **Criticism and Defense**: Sartre addresses criticisms from both Communists and Christians.
+   Communists accused existentialism of being overly individualistic and detached from social action, while Christians claimed it was pessimistic and nihilistic.
+Sartre counters these by arguing that existentialism is optimistic because it empowers individuals to create their own values and take responsibility for their actions.

+4. **Subjectivity and Intersubjectivity**: Sartre discusses the concept of subjectivity, where individuals define themselves through their choices.
+He also introduces intersubjectivity, acknowledging that individuals' actions and values are interconnected with others, thus creating a shared human condition.

+5. **Anguish, Abandonment, and Despair**: Sartre explores these existential themes, explaining that they are inherent in the human condition.
+Anguish arises from the responsibility of choice, abandonment from the absence of divine guidance, and despair from the realization that outcomes are uncertain and not guaranteed by any higher power.

+6. **Humanism**: Sartre redefines humanism by rejecting the idea of a fixed human nature.
+Instead, he argues that humanism should focus on the human condition and the freedom to create one's essence.
+This form of humanism is not about worshipping humanity but about recognizing the potential for self-creation and moral responsibility.

+#### Conclusion

+Sartre's "Existentialism is a Humanism" is a foundational text that articulates the principles of existentialism, emphasizing freedom, responsibility, and the creation of meaning in a world without inherent purpose.
+It challenges traditional moral frameworks and encourages individuals to embrace their freedom and the responsibility that comes with it.
+Sartre's work remains influential in both philosophical and existential thought, advocating for a humanism grounded in the realities of human freedom and the absence of predetermined essence.

 ## Viktor Frankl (1905-1997)